ElucidSolutions/fpt/modules/presentation/Readme.md

 Presentation Module
 ===================

 The Presentation module defines the Presentation content type.
-This module defines a block type called Slide which displays an interactive slide.
-These slides are stored in a database.
+This module defines a block type called Presentation which displays an interactive presentation.
+These presentations are stored in a database.

 Global Variables
 ----------------